 Important: You will need to make sure you have a valid

 connection stringfor your database in order to set up Keystone.

 To create a new Keystone application, run the following command in your terminal:

 npm init keystone-5-app my-app # or yarn create keystone-5-app my-app

 You'll be prompted with a few questions:

 - What is your project name?
 Pick any name for your project.
 You can change it later if you like.

-Todoapplication if you wish to follow this guide.
+Todoapplication if you wish to follow the rest of the Keystone tutorials.

 Your application also has an Admin UI, which lets you directly manipulate the data in your database:

-This todo app is a good introduction to KeystoneJS, but chances are you'll want to build something a bit more complex and secure than that!
+This todo app is a good introduction to Keystone, but chances are you'll want to build something a bit more complex and secure than that!